 - The speed at which knowledge is used is the very essence of wisdom.I felt that these words are very important in the seminars I have recently attended and in my own work, so I really agreed with them.I am very interested to see how the Tokyo Satellite will expand in the future.

-- I agree with the point that it is necessary not only to have knowledge of technology, but also to know business and to have wisdom to connect business and knowledge.I am now listening to lectures at other graduate schools, and I would like to consider Tokyo Satellite as well.
+- I agree with the point that it is necessary not only to have knowledge of technology, but also to know business and to have wisdom to connect business and knowledge.I am currently listening to lectures at other graduate schools, and I would like to consider Tokyo Satellite as well.